Caroline-Amanquah/refactored-defra-component/README.md

 ## Restructured Codebase

-The restructured codebase, as shown in your provided files and screenshots, offers several advantages through modularisation and separation of concerns.
+The restructured codebase, offers several advantages through modularisation and separation of concerns.
 The structure was designed to be similar to the [DEFRA/ncea-frontend](https://github.com/DEFRA/ncea-frontend) project.

 ### Separation of Configuration and Application Logic: